kireque/esphome_nebula_light/README.md

 I am using the smart version of the nebula light, which includes the use of the Tuya IOT platform.

 ## Why go through all the trouble!?
 I am not a big fan of cheap and "smart" devices living inside my network.
-They are a potential security risk as security is not a big priority of companies like Tuya.
+They are a potential security risk as security is not a big priority for companies like Tuya.

 That is why I wanted to flash ESPhome on the device and be sure I have full control of the code running on the nebula light.
 And so the story begins...